MONEI/docs/docs/monei-js/reference.md

 - **fullscreen** `boolean` - Set this parameter to true to open a fullscreen confirmation window.
 - **language** `string` - Two-letter language code ([ISO 639-1](https://en.wikipedia.org/wiki/ISO_639-1)).
 Supported locales include `en`, `es`, `ca`, `pt`, `de`, `it`, `fr`, `nl`, `et`, `fi`, `lv`, `no`, `pl` and `ru`.
 If provided overrides browser detected user language.
 - **allowedPaymentMethods** `string[]` - List of allowed payment methods.
 If provided overrides payment methods allowed in the payment.
 Supported payment methods: `card`, `googlePay`,`clickToPay`, `bizum`, `paypal`.
 - **customDomain** `string` - Custom domain to use for the payment popup window.
-If you have custom domain configured this option is required for the popup window to work correctly.
+If you have custom domain configured this option is required for the popup window to work.

 Check [confirm payment](/api/#operation/payments_confirm) for the full list of parameters.